-As I express my opinion regarding the proposed smoke-free ordinance in Prestonsburg I want to make it quite clear that, as a former member of Prestonsburg City Council (1988-1994) I have great respect and understanding for the eight ind understanding for the eight ind the table.
-I have great respect and understanding for the eight ind the table.
-I have great respect and understanding for the eight ind the table.
-I have great respect and understanding for the eight ind the table.
-I have great respect and understanding for the eight ind the table.
-I have great respect and the dedication and commitment required to serve in a capacity as the "people's woice" in local government.
-During my six years such issues as the restaurant tax, liquor by the drink and Mayor-Council vs. Commission form of government were all debated and discussed and hard decisions were required of each of us sitting there.
+As I express my opinion regarding the proposed smoke-free ordinance in Prestonsburg I want to make it quite clear that, as a former member of Prestonsburg City Council (1988-1994) I have great respect and understanding for the eight individuals who now sit on that side of the table.
+I encourage everyone to appreciate the dedication and commitment required to serve in a capacity as the "people's voice" in local government.
+During my six year's such issues as the restaurant tax, liquor by the drink and Mayor-Council vs. Commission form of government were all debated and discussed and hard decisions were required of each of us sitting there.
 Therefore it is with a great understanding of your position that I write this letter.

-As I see it, there are some clear issues of disagreement, in reality two major arguments that are being toxed out against on in flavor of the smoke-free ordinance want to point to private business, The argument would be that anyone who pays business taxes, fees and has a permit should be allowed to decide about whether to permit smoking in the business or not.
-My answer is that, as you read the voluminous laws of federal, state and local governments, you will find many instances where, for the good of the many, the government has established decide about whether to permit smoking in the business or not.
-My answer is that, as you read the voluminous laws of federal, state and local governments.
-Ju could cite numerous CFR KRS, KAR and the Uniform Commercial Code which allows the much enjoyed free enterprise of our democracy.
+As I see it, there are some clear issues of disagreement, in reality two major arguments that are being tossed out against the ordinance and one major argument in favor of the smoke-free ordinance.

+First, those who are against the smoke-free ordinance want to point to this "intrusion" by government into private business.
+The argument would be that anyone who pays business taxes, fees and has a permit should be allowed to decide about whether to permit smoking in the business or not.
+My answer is that, as you read the voluminous laws of federal, state and local governments, you will find many instances where, for the good of the many, the government has established rules and regulations regarding business operations.
+I could cite numerous CFR, KRS, KAR and the Uniform Commercial Code which allows the much enjoyed free enterprise of our democracy.
 But let's just say that government regulating business is not anything new.
-And let us add that one of the roles of government and its elected representatives is to make laws that respect the rights of all citizens, not
+And let us add that one of the roles of government and its elected representatives is to make laws that respect the rights of all citizens, not a select few (maybe